The information you submit via our enquiry form is shared only with the franchise business(es) that you have selected.

 “Thorough research remains essential, but the fundamental principle remains that if the franchisee has a well thought through and robust proposal and they’re investing in a strong, viable franchise brand there will be funding available at preferential terms to support their start-up plans.”

-In the past, banks have typically been willing to lend up to 70 per cent of the investment required to start a franchise, provided the franchisor has an established track record of success and the applicant is a good lending prospect.
+Banks are typically willing to lend up to 50%-70% of the investment required to start a franchise.
+This figure usually increases for resales and existing franchisees looking to take on more locations, provided the franchisor has an established track record of success and the applicant is a good lending prospect.
 Will this change?

-Richard points out: “The franchise teams of the major banks are constantly reviewing and adjusting their strategy for lending to franchisees investing in any franchise brand, whatever the economic climate.
+“The franchise teams of the major banks are constantly reviewing and adjusting their strategy for lending to franchisees investing in any franchise brand, whatever the economic climate,” says Richard.

 Lenders will take many factors into account when deciding whether to lend to you, but three of the main ones are: